 Secondly, your app supplier should be your partner in this with their products, service, and expertise.
-Their products should offer the features that you need to accurately represent a broad, scientific event programme, like the options to divide your programme into different tracks and topical pathways or to make programme items searchable on different levels.
+Their products should offer the features that you need to accurately represent a broad, scientific event program, like the options to divide your program into different tracks and topical pathways or to make program items searchable on different levels.
 For example, could Laura search for ‘Heart failure’ in your app and immediately see all sessions, presentations, and documents that are connected to this topic?
 If so, it seems like your app supplier understands your needs well and will be able to advise you accordingly.

 3. Import your data

 Importing your event data into your app is the next step.
-The use of a conference and/or abstract management software is already a great help if you are organising a big conference, but it comes especially in handy if you choose for an app supplier that offers so-called channels.
-Channels are custom created connections to your conference or abstract management software and will automatically translate and import your event data into the app.
-If a channel is no option, ask your app supplier to assist: Quality suppliers offer their clients templates (e.g. Excel) that provide you with the framework and guidance to accurately organise and smoothly import your event data.
+The use of a conference and/or abstract management software is already a great help if you are organizing a big conference, but it comes especially in handy if you choose an app supplier that offers so-called channels.
+Channels are custom-created connections to your conference or abstract management software and will automatically translate and import your event data into the app.
+If a channel is no option, ask your app supplier to assist: Quality suppliers offer their clients templates (e.g. Excel) that provide you with the framework and guidance to accurately organize and smoothly import your event data.